B

 |---|---|

-40 Vermont Number Two Heating Oil Companies You Can Bank On
+41 Vermont Oil Companies You Can Bank On

-With 92,108,924.062 gallons of oil delivered to Vermont homeowners during this past winter, the Vermont community relies on its 40 oil companies to keep their oil tanks full.
+With 92,108,924.062 gallons of oil delivered to Vermont houses last winter, the Vermont community relies on its 41 oil companies when temperatures dip.
 Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Vermont, two of the closest terminals are Sprague in Newington, NH and Apex in Rensselaer, NY.
-Then, the truck delivers the oil to residences and companies throughout Vermont and the surrounding area.
+Then, the truck delivers the number two heating oil to residences and companies throughout Vermont and the surrounding region.